zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter.rst

       | **type**: str

     {property}
       Additional properties of the port, as described in the data model of the 'Network Port' or 'Storage Port' element object of the 'Adapter' object in the :term:`HMC API` book.
 The property names have hyphens (-) as described in that book.
+In case of unconfigured FICON adapters, the property list is short.